peterbhase/peterbhase.github.io/_pages/about.md

 I do research in AI safety and interpretability.

-I am currently a Visiting Scientist at Schmidt Sciences and a Visiting Researcher at the Stanford NLP Group, working with Chris Potts.
+I am currently an AI Institute Fellow at Schmidt Sciences and a Postdoctoral Researcher at the Stanford NLP Group, working with Chris Potts.
 Previously, I've been at Anthropic, AI2, Google, Meta, and the University of North Carolina at Chapel Hill, where I did my PhD.

 Below are some of the main research areas I am interested in:
 1. Interpretability